Sailing Milebuilder – Bahamas to Cuba

 |Double Cabin with Ensuite for Couple (1 available)||$4,295|

 You should ensure you have a good travel policy that covers you for flight delays and lost/delayed baggage – this is particularly important if any part of your travel includes a LIAT or Air France flight!
-During this sailing holiday we will never be more than 12 miles from shore and coastal sailing like this is usually part of the standard travel cover for most policies; please ensure that your travel policy doesn’t specifically exclude this.
+During this sailing holiday we will be sailing up to 60 miles from a safe haven; please make sure you arrange adequate travel insurance to cover this.

 Expenses & Currency

 The currency in the Bahamas is the Bahamian dollar, which is on a par with the US dollar and currencies are inter-changeable.
-Make sure you do have a supply of USD; the ATM’s are not as frequent a you might think especially once we leave Nassau for the islands!
+Make sure you do have a supply of USD; the ATM’s are not as frequent a you might think especially once we leave Exuma for the islands!
 Credit cards are accepted in most bars and restaurants but not all.
+Currency in Cuba is largely the Cuban CUC which has an exchange rate linked to the US dollar.
+You can draw CUCs from the bank ATMs in Santiago, or exchange your home currency inside the banks.

 You should budget for between $15 to $35 for a main course in a restaurant when we eat out plus drinks and service charge.
 The restaurants often add 10% or more to the bill automatically (grrr) and with local taxes the supplement to the menu prices can be as much as 25%!!
 There’s no doubt that eating out in the Bahamas can be expensive and you can pay as much for a bad meal as an excellent one.
 We promise to take you only where we’ve had good value for money!